kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/ENVIRONMENT_NOTES.md

 # Backend Runtime Stabilization Notes

 - Pure Express server: This backend does not start any React or webpack dev server.
 Scripts run Node on src/server.js only.
-- Memory cap: Scripts set NODE_OPTIONS=--max_old_space_size=256 and disable source maps for performance in CI/dev.
+- Memory cap: Scripts set NODE_OPTIONS="--max-old-space-size=256".
+Unsupported flags like --enable-source-maps=false or harmony flags have been removed from NODE_OPTIONS and node args.
 - Nodemon: Now watches only server sources (src, swagger.js) and ignores heavy directories (node_modules, build, coverage, interfaces, kavia-docs, tests).
 - Guarded debug: To emit a single, one-time debug dump for /api/llm-costs user enrichment, set BACKEND_DEBUG_ONCE=true in the environment.
   This prints sample users entries and a few candidate IDs to the console once per process.